 Over the past decade I’ve been humbled to be the recipient of several scholarships, bursaries, and awards.
-Below is a list of those awards in order of most recently received.
+Below is a list of some of those awards.

 Of course with any award, one must first give thanks to all the mentors, guides, and Elders who encouraged them along the way.

 Writing a grant or thinking of a partnership or collaboration with Indigenous peoples?

 Please don’t hesitate to contact me for support.